Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the acquisition and transfer of legal and equitable estates in land, including the relevant statutory requirements and the practical consequences for purchasers and beneficiaries.
-In your revision, focus on:
+For SQE1, you are required to understand the acquisition and transfer of legal and equitable estates in land, including the relevant statutory requirements and the practical consequences for purchasers and beneficiaries, with a focus on the following syllabus points:

 Test Your Knowledge